waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 **Battle Mechanics Update (Mt.
 Moon):** Confirmed Acid (Poison-type move) is 'not very effective' (0.5x) against wild Zubat (Poison/Flying).
 This indicates a ROM hack change where Poison attacks are resisted by either Poison-type or Flying-type Pokémon (or both, though less likely for 0.5x).
 Standard Gen 1: Poison vs Poison = 1x, Poison vs Flying = 1x.

 # Mt.
-Moon Exploration Strategy (Revised Turn 7535)
+Moon Exploration Strategy (Revised Turn 7602)
 *   **Systematic Exploration:** The eastern exit to Cerulean City is likely on Mt.
 Moon B1F or B2F.
 Mt.
 Moon 1F serves as a hub with multiple warps leading to different, potentially isolated segments of the lower floors.
-*   **Current Focus:** Utilize the warp at (18,12) on Mt.
-Moon 1F to access a new section of B1F.
-Thoroughly explore this new segment of B1F and any connected areas of B2F before trying other 1F warps.
+*   **Current Focus:** The warp at (18,12) on Mt.
+Moon 1F leads to a self-contained, non-progressive B1F/B2F loop (Super Nerd fossil area).
+Avoid this warp for progression.
+Prioritize using the warp at (26,16) on Mt.
+Moon 1F to access a new, unexplored section of B1F.
-*   Avoid assuming direct paths on 1F lead to the exit; prioritize descending to and exploring the lower levels systematically.
+*   Explore other 1F warps systematically if (26,16) does not lead to the exit.

 # Critique Feedback & Action Items (Turn 7426)
 *   Test `item_use_advisor_agent` soon (e.g., with Moon Stone or Rare Candy).